MessaoudiLab/NGS-Pre-Processing/FASTQC/README.md

 fastqc_dir.sh is a shell wrapper that will execute "fastqc.sh" on a directory containing fastq files

 # Modifications
-## fastq.sh
+## fastqc.sh
-You can change/add additional arguments.
+fastqc.sh is enough to run basic FASTQC but if needed, you can change/add additional arguments.
 See Fastqc manual

 ## fastqc_dir.sh
-scriptsdir: should be changed to the directory (given as absolute path) where the script exists
+Line 12: In the script make sure to change "scriptsdir" to be equal to the directory (given as absolute path) where the script exists

-for f in `$directory`*.gz: zipped fastq files should end in .gz.
+Line 15: for f in `$directory`*.gz: zipped fastq files should end in .gz.
 Otherwize choose a basename/suffix that is common for all files

 # Usage